maciejjedrzejczyk/tldr/README.md

 ### Prerequisites

+- [Ollama server](https://ollama.com/) and [llama3.2:1b](https://ollama.com/library/llama3.2:1b) pre-installed and ready to serve (the model and service URL is modifiable, see line 24 and 28 of [summarizer_app.py](https://github.com/maciejjedrzejczyk/tldr/blob/main/summarizer_app.py).)
 - Docker and Docker Compose
-- (Optional) An iOS device for Apple Shortcuts integration
+- An Apple device with Apple Shortcut

 ### Docker Setup